mortezamg63/JobAssistant/README.md

 # JobAssistant
-Agentic and LLM projects for submitting job applications
+Agentic and LLM projects for submitting job applications.
+The projects are available in master branch.